JvanKatwijk/dab-server/README.md

 For the rtlsdr based devices, the gain setting allows values from 0 ..
 100, they will be translated by the device driver software to appropriate gain values.

+The top slider can be used to control the sound setting of the server.
+One might have to adapt the code in the server, controlling the sound level is by using the "amixer" function of alsa.

+The next-to-top slider can be used to control the gain setting of the device.
+As device shown on the picture is an SDRplay device, the spinner to the left of the slider is used to set the lna state and the slider sets the gain reduction.
+If e.g. an RTLSDR based device is configured, this spinner will not be visible and the slider will set the gain.

 If the user is not satisfied with the amount of services, there is a "reset" button on the GUI that - when touched -instructs the